djones6/Swift-Bench/README.md

 - jmeter (http://jmeter.apache.org/) - highly customizable Java-based load generator

 By default, 'wrk' is used to drive load.
 Ensure that the command is available in your PATH.

+Also, a couple of 'wrk' variants:
+- wrk-nokeepalive - sets the `Connection: close` header when talking to the server
+- wrk-pipeline - enables HTTP pipelining of requests

 ###Driving requests remotely